 Alcohol abuse is something that can sneak up on you.
-If you think you may have a drinking problem, there is a good chance that you are already on the right path to getting better.
+If you think you show signs of a drinking problem, there is a good chance that you are already on the right path to getting better.
 After all, denial is the biggest enemy of substance abuse.

 What are some signs that your drinking habits may be a problem?

 Many people facing problems with alcohol often feel the need to hide their problem from friends and family.
 They might drink in private, deny the amount of alcohol they have consumed, or blame their alcohol consumption on something else (like a bad day at work).
 Have you ever felt the need to lie about the amount of alcohol consumed?
-Have you ever hidden bottles or covered up for behavior that you exhibited while you were drinking?
+Or have you ever hidden bottles or covered up for behavior that you exhibited while you were drinking?
 Have you ever felt nervous that there could be consequences if other knew how much you drink?
 Again, these are not easy questions to ask yourself, but, when you are honest with yourself, you can begin making significant progress in the right direction.